Skip to main content

 ‘If I've done my job well, users shouldn't even notice that the content has been “designed”.
 They should just weave through it comfortably and reach their goal, like floating down a lazy river.
 If they capsize, I know I've got more work to do!’

-Deborah Gardner, Senior Content Designer, Central digital
+Deborah Gardner, Senior Content Designer, Central Digital

 How do you find out user needs?